Mopidy is an extensible music server written in Python.

-The Raspberry Pi is a popular device to run Mopidy on, either using Raspbian or Arch Linux.
-It is quite slow, but it is very affordable.
-In fact, the Kickstarter funded Gramofon: Modern Cloud Jukebox project used Mopidy on a Raspberry Pi to prototype the Gramofon device.
-Mopidy is also a major building block in the Pi Musicbox integrated audio jukebox system for Raspberry Pi.
+The Raspberry Pi is an popular device to run Mopidy on, either using Raspbian, Ubuntu, or Arch Linux.
+Pimoroni recommends Mopidy for use with their Pirate Audio audio gear for Raspberry Pi.
+Mopidy is also a significant building block in the Pi Musicbox integrated audio jukebox system for Raspberry Pi.

 Mopidy is hackable

-To get started with Mopidy, start by reading Installation.
+To get started with Mopidy, begin by reading Installation.

 If you stumble into a bug or have a feature request, please create an issue in the issue tracker.
-If you’re unsure if it’s a bug or not, ask for help in the forum or at IRC first.
+If you’re unsure if it’s a bug or not, ask for help in the forum or the chat first.
 The source code may also be of help.